Take A Fascinating Day Trip To Rabbit Hash, A Historic Small Town In Kentucky

-Welcome to the town of Rabbit Hash, KY.
+Welcome to the town of Rabbit Hash, Kentucky.
 This little town is located on the Ohio River, in between Louisville and Cincinnati.
-It only has about 315 people living there, but it has a unique atmosphere unlike any other town you’ve ever visited.
+It only has about 315 people living there, but it has a unique atmosphere unlike any other town you've ever visited.
 Oh yeah, and their mayor iss a dog, so you should expect plenty of character in Rabbit Hash.
 Experience its never-ending charm on this small town day trip in Kentucky.

 Rabbit Hash is located about an hour and 40 minutes from Louisville, and a little less than an hour from Cincinnati, making it a great small town day trip in Kentucky from either city.